mitjafelicijan/ReloadUI/README.md

 # ReloadUI for Vanilla WoW (1.12)

-Vanilla wow (1.12) addon for reloading the UI with slashcommand
+Vanilla wow (1.12) addon for reloading the UI with slashcommand.

 ## Usage